The Emmaus Story

 Service

-Demonstrating our devotion and service to God in helping to fulfil the Diocesan mission.
+Devotion and service to God, in support of the Diocesan mission.

 Our Mission